linnal86/linnal86/README.md

 <!--
 **linnal86/linnal86** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.

 Here are some ideas to get you started:
 -->

-- 🔭 I’m currently working on ... athena-flights and linnali.com
+- 🔭 I’m currently working on ... web applications and sprucing up my website (linnali.com)
-- 🌱 I’m currently learning ...nextjs, graphql, typescript
+- 🌱 I’m currently learning ...nextjs, graphql, typescript --> creating web applications
-- 👯 I’m looking to collaborate on ...
+- 👯 I’m looking to collaborate on ... anything related to building web applications
-- 🤔 I’m looking for help with ...
+- 🤔 I’m looking for help with ... code reviews for my existing projects (athena flights, tdplaylist)
-- 💬 Ask me about ... blog setup, I think I have it figured out
+- 💬 Ask me about ... setting up a blog with Hugo, I think I have it figured out.
-- 📫 How to reach me: ...
 - 😄 Pronouns: ... she/her
 - ⚡ Fun fact: ...
+I am a licensed real estate agent in the state of Massachusetts.
+My sister made me get a license to help her buy her first home.
+If you have questions feel free to contact me:

+- 📫 How to reach me: linnali577@gmail.com, linkedin, instagram, twitter